BekaValentine/cyberpunk_game/covert_entry_techniques.md

 - Lock Type (must match in order to work)
 - Attack Type (must match in order to work)
-- Attack Success Base Probability
+- Attack Success Base Time Scaling Factor
-- Lock Difficult/Success Probability
+- Lock Difficult/Success Max Time
 - Auditory and visual actions

-Lock types and attack types should form some kind of hierarchy.
-For instance, you might have locks divided into a hierarchy like so:
+Lock types and attack types form a tag set, e.g.

 - Lock
 - Pin Tumbler
 - Schlage
 - Schlage Bitting Code 12345
 - American
 - Combination
 - Master 175
 - Dial

 A destruction attack would be lock type Lock, and is therefore applicable to all locks.
 A key with bitting code 12345 will only work for locks pinned the same way.
 A snapper will be lock type Pin Tumbler and thus work for any lock with pins.
 Meanwhile a Master 175 attack will only work for Master 175 locks but an impact attack might work for all Combination locks.

-So the Lock Type must be a sub-type of the Attack Type in order for the attack to work.
+So the Attack Type must be in the set of Lock Types for the lock it's used on in order for the attack to work.

-This doesn't have to be a tree, either.
-The locks themselves could have multiple supertypes.
+Time required to open a lock should be a combination of lock max time, player skill, and attack strength:

-Probability of opening the lock should depend on a combination of lock difficulty, the base success probability of the attack, and the player's skill level.
-Some attacks are extremely high probability of success, e.g. snappers, while other attacks are low probability, e.g. picking, but player skill can increase those significantly.
-A skilled picker can open a hard lock quickly while an unskilled snapper might take a little bit of time.
+Time To Unlock = Max Time * (1 - Attack Strength) * (1 - Player Skill)